BetonQuest/BetonQuest/docs/Participate/Process/Code/Writing-JUnit-Tests.md

 - Some parts of the code require a lot of Bukkit API mocking.
 If this takes too much time no tests are necessary

+### Naming Convention
+We use `snake_case` for test method names.
+The name should be descriptive and readable as the IDE will use it to display the test results and the underscores will be replaced by spaces.

 ## Handling Logging

 _See [Logging](../../../API/Logging.md) for general information about BetonQuest's logging._